Facts about the animal kingdom

 Nether Anglerfish (Melanocetus johnsonii)

 While the female is large, measuring up to a meter in length, the male is a parasite ten times smaller.
 The male, who doesn't even have a digestive system, attaches itself to the female's body.
 That's where he feeds off her nutrients and produces sperm.
 Males are able to find a female thanks to their highly developed sense of smell that can locate a female's pheromones.
+This unique adaptation ensures the continuation of the species in such an inhospitable environment.

 What Are Abyssal Fish? -